ChihMin/profiling-framework/README.md

  60         returncode = call(recordcmd, stdout=open(os.devnull, "w"), stderr=subprocess.STDOUT)
 ```

 Sometimes we cannot actually know where the program location is and we don't have the same profiling tool, in this project we use [perf](http://wiki.csie.ncku.edu.tw/embedded/perf-tutorial) as example.
-For example, we just put absolute path to client in line 37 and 38.
+For example, we just put absolute path to executable binary in line 37 and 38.
 No matter what, just sending message back to server is enough.

 Below is `profiling-client` execution method: